A critical and in-depth analysis of current and topical issues in the nutritional aspects of exercise, performance and sport.

 - Teaching Arrangements

 This paper is distance taught using a combination of pre-recorded and live zoom sessions.
 There is an expectation that students will complete assigned work prior to the live sessions.
-Live sessions run from 6.00 pm to 8.00 pm on alternate Tuesdays.
+Live sessions run from 6.00 pm to 8.00 pm on Thursdays.

 - All reading material will be provided.

 - Lifelong learning, Communication, Critical thinking, Information literacy, Research,

 Students who successfully complete the paper will: